eXascaleInfolab/TSM-Bench/generation/README.md

-# TS-LSH : A LSH-based Generation Technique for Time Series
+# TS-LSH: A LSH-based Generation Technique for Time Series

 ___
 ## Prerequisites